smallwins/blog.begin.com/src/views/posts/2018-11-15-architect-4-3-even-faster-local-offline-development-and-sunrise-support-for-python.md

 ---
-title: Architect 4.3:even faster local offline development, and sunrise support for Python!
+title: 'Architect 4.3: even faster local offline development, and sunrise support for Python!'
 image: 'image.png'
 category: uncategorized
 description: Architect treats local offline development of serverless apps as a first-class concern, and today we’re taking it to the next level.